 - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is: \$350 per person (\$700 per family).
 The calendar year deductible applies to almost all benefits in this Section.
 We added "(No deductible)" to show when the calendar year deductible does not apply. - The non-PPO benefits are the standard benefits of this Plan.
 PPO benefits apply only when you use a PPO provider.
 When no PPO provider is available, non-PPO benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The amounts listed below are for the charges billed by a physician or other health care professional for your surgical care.
 Look in Section 5(c) for charges associated with the facility (i.e. hospital, surgical center, etc.). - YOU MUST GET PRECERTIFICATION OF SOME SURGICAL PROCEDURES.
-Please refer to Organ/tissue transplants (page 32) for information regarding the National Transplant Program/Centers of Excellence.
+Please refer to Organ/tissue transplants (page 33) for information regarding the National Transplant Program/Centers of Excellence.

+Benefit Description You pay After the calendar year deductible...

+Note: The calendar year deductible applies to almost all benefits in this Section.

+We say "(No deductible)" when it does not apply.

+Surgical procedures

+A comprehensive range of services, such as:

+- Operative procedures

+- Treatment of fractures, including casting

+- Normal pre- and post-operative care by the surgeon

+- Correction of amblyopia and strabismus

+- Endoscopy procedures

+- Biopsy procedures

-Benefit Description You pay After the calendar year deductible NOTE: The calendar year deductible applies to almost all benefits in this not apply NOTE: The calendar year deductible applies to almost all benefits in this Section.
-We say "(No deductible)" when it does not apply Surgical procedures A comprehensive range of services, such as: Operative procedures Treatment of fractures, including casting Normal pre- and post-operative care by the surgeon Correction of amblyopia and strabismus Endoscopy procedures Biopsy procedures Removal of tumors and cysts Correction of congenital anomalies (see Reconstructive surgery) Surgical treatment of morbid obesity a condition in which an individual weighs 100 pounds or 100% over his or her normal weight according to current underwriting standards; eligible members must be age 18 or over Insertion of internal prosthetic devices.
-See 5(a) - Orthopedic and prosthetic devices for device coverage information Voluntary sterilization (e.g., Tubal ligation, Vasectomy) Norplant (a surgically implanted contraceptive) and intrauterine devices (IUDs) Treatment of burns Assistant surgeons - we cover up to 20% of our allowance for the surgeon's charge PPO: 10% of the Plan allowance Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount
+- Removal of tumors and cysts

+- Correction of congenital anomalies (see Reconstructive surgery)

+- Surgical treatment of morbid obesity a condition in which an individual weighs 100 pounds or 100% over his or her normal weight according to current underwriting standards; eligible members must be age 18 or over

+- Insertion of internal prosthetic devices.
+See 5(a) Orthopedic and prosthetic devices for device coverage information

+- Voluntary sterilization (e.g., Tubal ligation, Vasectomy)

+- Surgically implanted contraceptives

+- Intrauterine devices (IUDs)

+- Treatment of burns

+- Assistant surgeons we cover up to 20% of our allowance for the surgeon's charge

+PPO: 10% of the Plan allowance

+Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount